 When work is required as a result of a change of use brought about by a new tenant, owners sometimes expect the tenant to meet the cost of the fire safety work.
 If this is the case any question about who is to meet the cost of work is a matter for the owner and tenant to resolve, but the law states that the final responsibility rests with the building owner.

 The importance of adequate fire safety measures are reflected in severe penalties which can be imposed when the work listed in a fire safety order is not carried out.

 Fire Safety Register

-Once upgrading works are completed, the owner will be required to submit a Final Fire Safety Certificate - 158 KB for all fire safety certifying that the building has been inspected by a properly qualified person and found to be capable of performing to the relevant minimum performance standard (Building Code of Australia/Australian Standard).
+Once upgrading works are completed, the owner will be required to submit a Final Fire Safety Certificate for all fire safety certifying that the building has been inspected by a properly qualified person and found to be capable of performing to the relevant minimum performance standard (Building Code of Australia/Australian Standard).
 There is a $33 fee.
 The certificate must be forwarded to Council (who maintain a register for fire safety statements and fire safety certificates) and the NSW Fire Brigade, and a copy is to be prominently displayed in the building.
-This process must be repeated annually with the Annual Fire Safety Statement - 123 KB.
+This process must be repeated annually with the Annual Fire Safety Statement.